Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for I Got You (I Feel Good) by James Brown

-The single’s massive popularity and quirky bassline makes it a great song for any aspiring bassist to learn.
-It is essentially a 12 bar blues song, where you’ll be doing some string skipping and bends to test your various techniques.
-And while all in 4/4 it is at 168 bpm so is going to need some stamina if you want to make it all the way through!
+The single’s massive popularity and quirky bassline make it a great song for any aspiring bassist to learn.
+It is essentially a 12-bar blues song, where you’ll be doing some string-skipping and bends to test your various techniques.
+And while the song is in 4/4, the accelerated tempo of 168 bpm means you’re going to need some stamina if you want to make it all the way through!

 All About That Bass by Meghan Trainor